Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 What Changed?

-But first, let’s look at why skin is more sensitive at night—and why cleansing is always essential.
+But first, let’s look at why skin is more sensitive at night, and why cleansing is always essential.

 Why Nighttime Cleansing Causes Discomfort

-It’s no wonder most of the men I’ve spoken to report discomfort after cleansing at night: it’s down to circadian biorhythms—the body’s internal clock that orchestrates our biological choreography, including hormone levels.
+It’s no wonder most of the men I’ve spoken to report discomfort after cleansing at night: it’s down to circadian biorhythms, the body’s internal clock that orchestrates our biological choreography, including hormone levels.

 After sunset, the sleep hormone melatonin signals the body to rest and repair.
 It’s a process that requires the skin to become more permeable and, consequently, more vulnerable.

 It means a reduction in sebum production, which depletes the natural cushion that buffers against cleansers.
 At the same time, transepidermal water loss (TEWL) peaks, further weakening the skin barrier.
-That’s what makes your face feel uncomfortable after cleansing.

 Other nocturnal shifts include increased blood flow, which heightens sensitivity to touch; falling cortisol levels that reduce the skin’s ability to calm irritations; and a dip in skin temperature, making even the mildest cleansers seem harsh.